-Contributed Nonfinancial Assets - In September 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2020-07.
-The new guidance requires entities to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets.
-The ASU also requires certain disclosures including the types of contributed nonfinancial assets, donor-imposed restrictions, and valuation techniques used to arrive at fair value measurement.
-The Foundation adopted this guidance effective January 1, 2022.
-There are no contributed non-financial assets for the year ended December 31, 2022.
+Contributed Nonfinancial Assets

+In September 2020, the FASB issued ASU 2020-07.
+The new guidance will require entities to present contributed nonfinancial assets as a separate line item in the statement of support and revenue, expenses and changes in fund balances, apart from contributions of cash and other financial assets.
+The ASU will also require certain disclosures including the types of contributed nonfinancial assets, donor-imposed restrictions, and valuation techniques used to arrive at fair value measurement.
+The new standard is effective for annual periods beginning after June 15, 2021.
+Early adoption is permitted.